A Liouville theorem for supercritical Fujita equation and its applications: Setting and main results

 Notice that \eqref{SC1} is just the steady version of \eqref{self-similar eqn}.
-The convergence of blow-up sequence to tangent functions in Definition \ref{definition of blow up sequence} is equivalent to the convergence of $w(\cdot, s)$ as $s\to+\infty$.
+The convergence of blow-up sequence to tangent functions in Definition \ref{definition of blow-up sequence} is equivalent to the convergence of $w(\cdot, s)$ as $s\to+\infty$, and the convergence of blow-down sequence corresponds to the convergence as $s\to-\infty$.
 Just as in the subcritical case considered in Giga-Kohn \cite{Giga-Kohn1985}, this convergence is usually deduced from the gradient flow structure of \eqref{self-similar eqn}: For any $w\in H^1_w(\R^n)\cap L^{p+1}_w(\R^n)$, let

 be the energy of $w$.
 Then \eqref{self-similar eqn} is the gradient flow of this energy functional, while \eqref{SC1} is its Euler-Lagrange equation.